LA County Home > DPW Home

 Local governments use the information to evaluate the effectiveness of their diversion programs and efforts, and identify disposal trends to plan for the future of solid waste management.
 The solid waste industry uses the information to conduct market research and improve waste collection and processing services.
 Applicants of land use development projects have also found the information helpful in determining their projects’ impacts on solid waste capacities.

-SWIMS also provides opportunities for the general public to gain knowledge and awareness about solid waste management activities impacting their communities and be encouraged to participate in building sustainable communities.
+SWIMS also provides opportunities for the public to gain knowledge and awareness about solid waste management activities impacting their communities and encourages the public to participate in building sustainable communities.

 4. How often is SWIMS updated?